 After you have completed an approved cosmetology program, you must take a state licensing exam.
 Licensing laws vary depending on your state of residence, so it is important to review those requirements online before applying.
 These exams may require a fee and may also include a combination of written and practical tests that measure your styling skills and abilities.

-Licensure may be administered by the National-Interstate Council of State Boards of Cosmetology (NIC).
-This organization provides online information meant to prepare you for the licensing exam.
-Information may include relevant study topics, including equipment use, procedures for maintaining a sterile and safe environment, and how to work with a variety of clients.
+More than 35 states use the National-Interstate Council of State Boards of Cosmetology (NIC) exam as part of the licensure process.
+The NIC provides online information to prepare you for this licensing exam, including an online practice test and study guides.
+The study guides include topics such as equipment use, procedures for maintaining a sterile and safe environment, and working with a variety of clients.
 Typically, continuing education is required to obtain license renewal; however, the exact requirements may vary from state to state.

 Step 3.
 Acquire Work Experience

 Before you can begin a cosmetology instructing program, you will need experience working in the cosmetology industry.
 These experience requirements may vary depending on the state and program you apply to.
 Finding available careers may be accomplished through an online search.
 From there, you can apply to job openings via online methods.

 Step 4.
 Complete a Cosmetology Instructor Training Program

 After you have met the experience requirements, you may apply for an instructor program in cosmetology.
 Most programs will not be offered online, as you will need to gain hands-on experience and skills.
 Likewise, program requirements and costs may vary from state to state.
 Training may teach you how to guide students and evaluate their performances, as well as prepare them for licensure.

 Step 5.
 Obtain Instructor Licensure